Ol' Man River: Early versions

+The part of Joe in the original New York production was also offered to Paul Robeson, but he too declined the part.
+Robeson later played the role in the 1928 London production and became closely associated with the song.
+Arguably the most famous rendition of the song, one that is still noted today, was sung by Robeson in James Whale's classic 1936 film version of Show Boat.
+Robeson also recorded the song with Paul Whiteman and his Concert Orchestra in 1928, and multiple times in the 1930s.

 From the show's opening number "Cotton Blossom", the notes in the phrase "Cotton Blossom, Cotton Blossom" are the same notes as those in the phrase "Ol' Man River, dat Ol' Man River," but inverted.
 However, "Cotton Blossom" was written first, and "Ol' Man River" was written only after Kern and Hammerstein realized they needed a song to end the first scene in the show.
 Hammerstein decided to use the idea of the Mississippi River as a basis for the song and told Kern to use the melody that the stevedores sang in "Cotton Blossom" but invert some of it, and slow down the tempo.
 This inversion gave "Ol' Man River" a tragic quality.

 Robeson's alterations to song lyrics

 Beginning about 1938 to the end of his career, Paul Robeson changed a few of the lyrics of "Ol' Man River" when singing it at recitals but never in actual stage performances of Show Boat and not in the 1936 film version.
 (In addition to the 1928 and 1932 stage productions as well as the 1936 film version, he appeared in a Los Angeles stage revival in 1940.)
 Except for the change of the word "niggers" to "darkies", the lyrics of the song as Robeson performed it in the 1936 film version of the show remain exactly as Oscar Hammerstein II originally wrote them in 1927.
 However, after 1938, Robeson would record the song only with the lyrics that he had used in his post-1936 concert recitals.

 In the 1978 one-man play Paul Robeson, by Phillip Hayes Dean, there is a (perhaps fictitious) reference to the change in the lyrics - an unseen interviewer asks Robeson (played by James Earl Jones) about the original lyrics, and he responds "No, I don't sing it that way anymore".

 In the 1951 film version of Show Boat, as well as the 1962 studio recording and the 1966 Lincoln Center revival of the show, William Warfield sang only the introductory verse and the lyrics to the main section of the song, and omitted what could be considered a controversial section, in contrast to both Jules Bledsoe (who sang it in the prologue to the 1929 film version) and Robeson (who sang the whole song in the 1936 film).
 The section that Warfield omitted begins: